-Looked after Children LAC
+Looked after Children

 The most common reason for children becoming looked after is as a result of abuse or neglect.
 The school ensures that appropriate staff have information about a child's looked after status and care arrangements including contact.
-The designated teacher for Looked After Children and the DSL have details of the child's social worker.
-As well as the name and contact details of the local authority's virtual head for children in care. they will work with the virtual head to discuss how funding can be best used to support the progress of LAC and meet the needs in their PEP (Personal Education Plan)
+The designated teacher for Looked After Children and the DSL have details of the child's social worker and the name and contact details of the local authority's virtual head for children in care.